quiltdata/quilt/docs/api-reference/Admin.md

 ## set\_role(\*, username: str, role\_name: Union[str, NoneType])  {#set\_role}

-Set which role is associated with a user.
+Set the named Quilt role for a user.

 Required parameters:
-    username (str): Username of user to update. role_name (str): Role name to set for the user.
-Use `None` to unset role.
+    username (str): Username of user to update. role_name (str): Quilt role name assign to the user.
+Set a `None` value to unassign the role.